 PUD applications are filed with the Development Services Director and require two separate applications, including a Phase I and a Phase II Application, unless the Director of Community Development determines that only one application, a Phase II Application, is required.
 If the Director authorizes the filing of only a Phase II Application, the application will have all relevant information required for both the Phase I and Phase II Applications.
 Within one year from the date of approval of a Phase I Application by the Board of Supervisors, the applicant is required to submit a Phase II Application.
-Within three years from the date of approval of a Phase II Application, the application by the Board of a Phase I Application, the applicant is required to begin construction.
+Within three years from the date of approval of a Phase II Application, the application is required to begin construction.
 If the Planning Commission recommends approval of the Phase I Application, the Board of Supervisors holds a public hearing to consider the Commission's recommendation.
 However, if the Planning Commission denies the Phase I Application, or a Phase II Application are determined by the following.